 2. Do I need to have an appointment?

-Yes, patients are seen by appointment, but you may also drop off your pet and we will see them as time permits, to be picked up by you at your convenience (current vaccinations are required for drop off appointments).
+Yes, patients are seen by appointment, but you may also drop off your pet and we will see them as time permits, to be picked up by you at your convenience.
+Please call for our extended appointment times available.

 3. What forms of payment do you accept?